Why Drama is good for you!

 Education and literacy

 Both the making and attending of theatre contribute to education and literacy.
 Watching the characters talk back and forth in the theatre is tricky; it requires sharp attention, quick mental shifts, and nimble language skills.
 It teaches us about human motivation and psychology.
 In historical plays we get lessons in leadership and government.
 In contemporary plays, we learn about people and cultures.
-Studies (have you got a link?) have shown that students who participate in theatre do better in school.
+Studies have shown that students who participate in theatre do better in school.
 Making plays together also draws kids out of their shells and helps them learn to socialise in a productive and healthy way.

 Grow your confidence